 Trowbridge Town Hall – Stronger Communities Fund

-Selwood Housing's Stronger Communities Fund has been supporting the refurbishment of the Trowbridge Town Hall building.
-The Town Hall is an art and community hub located in the centre of Trowbridge town, that hosts various activities for the local people.
+Selwood Housing’s Stronger Communities Fund has been supporting the refurbishment of the Trowbridge Town Hall building.
+The Town Hall is an arts and community hub located in the centre of Trowbridge, that hosts various activities for local people.

-We have recently had a chat with Jess, the venue manager responsible for managing the day-to-day activity and maintenance of the Town Hall, to tell us about how the fund has helped them and a bit more about how the space is used.
+We recently had a chat with Jess, the venue manager responsible for managing the day-to-day activity and maintenance of the Town Hall, to find out how the fund has helped them and a bit more about how the space is used.

-What funding did you receive from Selwood and what was it for?
+What funding did you receive from Selwood Housing and what was it for?

-So we received £5000 from Selwood Housing to improve different areas of the building.
+“We received £5000 from Selwood Housing to improve different areas of the building.
 Our spaces are beautiful because of the stained glass.
-They have installed some heating which has made it much more usable space.
-Beforehand in the winter, you could not use it without about 5 heaters in there to keep it warm enough.
-They are making it more energy-efficient and much more welcoming.
+They have installed some heating which has made it a much more usable space.
+Beforehand, in the winter, you could not use it without about 5 heaters in there to keep it warm enough.
+They are making it more energy-efficient and much more welcoming.”

-What kind of support have you received from Selwood Housing?
+What ‘in kind’ support have you received from Selwood Housing?

-Yes so the repairs and maintenance team at Selwood Housing have been contracted to carry out some of the work.
-We have met different people from different departments carrying out the work and they've really been incredible and great to work with.
-They are so friendly and come in and do a really great job.
+“The repairs and maintenance team at Selwood Housing have been contracted to carry out some of the work.
+We have met different people from different departments carrying out the work and they’ve really been incredible and great to work with.
+They are so friendly and come in and do a really great job.”

 What can you tell us about the history of Trowbridge Town Hall?